 Try combining this hike with Hidden Canyon for a longer excursion.
 It leads to a lush slot canyon, and the chains lining the upper part of the trail will assist you in the climb.

 Eat the lunch you packed at one of the many picnic areas in the park.
 You’ll be staying in the park and have one more thrilling adventure before heading back to the lodge.

 Slingshot Zion is Southern Utah’s premier destination to rent the amazing, open-top roadsters known as Polaris Slingshots.
 You’ll experience the Zion Canyon Scenic Drive in a way you never imagined.
 They are supplying Zion adventurists with an unforgettable and exhilarating addition to their vacation itineraries.

 Time to relax!
 Head back to the lodge, if it is hot, enjoy the pool surrounded by excellent views.
-If it’s been a cool day lounge in the heated spa and enjoy the outdoor vistas.

-Day two is a little more hands on, literally.
+Day two is a little more hands-on, literally.
 The main activity today is Canyoneering with a Zion Guru.
 Canyoneering is a combination of hiking, exploring, wading, splashing, scrambling, rappelling, and problem solving.

 There are trips for beginners that require no special skills at all.
 A short trip into the lower end of The Narrows—above the Temple of Sinawava—is the perfect introduction to canyoneering.
 There are other trips too, like Subway and Orderville Canyon, which are geared to more experienced athletes and seasoned canyoneers.